Sciss/LucreSwing/README.md

 LucreSwing is a Scala library which bridges between Swing (through the [Desktop](https://git.iem.at/sciss/Desktop/) project) and [Lucre](https://git.iem.at/sciss/Lucre/).
 It is (C)opyright 2014&ndash;2020 by Hanns Holger Rutz.
 All rights reserved.
-The project is released under the [GNU Lesser General Public License](https://git.iem.at/sciss/LucreSwing/raw/main/LICENSE) v2.1+ and comes with absolutely no warranties.
+The project is released under the [GNU Affero General Public License](https://git.iem.at/sciss/LucreSwing/raw/main/LICENSE) v3+ and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`

 ## requirements / building